 There are currently no cross boundary management agreements in place, but the new relationship between the New Hampshire Fish and Game Department and the BRCF landowners created by the conservation easement will allow a more unified approach to management in a very large contiguous block of land with several ownerships.
-The BRCF could become a facilitator for other private landowners and forest management professionals to begin to communicate with each other on common management goals and interests.
+The BRCF could become a facilitator for other private landowners and forest management goals and interests.
 This is particularly important with the potential for increased recreation in the Birch Ridge area and the number of private land parcels that lie adjacent to it.